 Instagram is a particularly unique platform to convey your story in a visual, engaging and entertaining way.
 If you’re consistent using the social network each week, posting at least a few times a week, you’ll soon see your follower base grow.
 So go ahead and get creative!

-For more tips from Funds2Orgs and Joe, please subscribe to our YouTube Channel by clicking here.
+For more tips from Funds2Orgs, please subscribe to our YouTube Channel by clicking here.